AaronGullickson/AaronGullickson.github.io/cv.md

 TBD
 : Nathan Biemiller. *Title to Be Determined.* Economics, University of Oregon. (outside member)

+TBD
+: Drew McNichols. *Title to be Determined.* Economics, University of Oregon. (outside member)

 2018
 : Tongyu Wu. *Coding Productivity: Negotiation of Ethnicized Masculine Boundaries in High-Tech Corporations.* Sociology, University of Oregon.